KitronikLtd/Kitronik-Pico-Motor-Driver-Board-MicroPython/README.md

 * hold position when finished stepping (off - saves energy)
 * how many steps per rev (200).
 Look at the function headers and function comments for more detail if you need to change them.

+# Troubleshooting

+This code is designed to be used as a module.
+See: https://kitronik.co.uk/blogs/resources/modules-micro-python-and-the-raspberry-pi-pico for more information